thacherT1D/webdevstuff/Javascript_and_the_Browser/Debugging_JavaScript.desc.md

 | Breakpoints | Disable or enable all set breakpoints.                         |
 | Exceptions  | Toggle engaging the debugger when the program throws an error. |

-To the following popular JavaScript technical interview questions.
+Using these debugger actions, we'll solve a few common JavaScript technical interview questions.

 ### The `reverse()` function